CutePixels/CutePixelsEvent/README.md

 How to Install?
 <details>
   <summary>Steps(Kotlin DSL)</summary>
-  wait me upload to maven
+  wait me upload to maven... before i upload, you can copy the code to your project...
 </details>
 <details>
   <summary>Steps(Groovy DSL)</summary>
-  wait me upload to maven
+  wait me upload to maven... before i upload, you can copy the code to your project... aa
-  aa
 </details>